 Metheglin is a honey wine made with herbs and spices.
 Modern blends of metheglins favor sweet spices rather than herbs to produce a comforting and warming drink.
 This is a popular wine to make as a winter holiday blend using flavorings such as cloves, cinnamon, and allspice.
 Barks can also be used, which can add a tannic layer to the mead.

 Braggot is a mead blended with barley malt.
 These two flavor palettes create a balanced taste of floral notes, spice, sweetness, and bitterness.
-It can also take on roasted and chocolate tones which compliment the honey well.
+It can also take on roasted and chocolate tones which complement the honey well.

 As you can see, mead making can be a complex or simple process, depending on your preferences.
 For those looking to experiment and create new fun flavors, adding different fruits and spices is a great way to push the boundaries of the brew.
 And for those who are purists and love the clean straightforward flavor of mead, there are many honey options that will produce unique batches depending on the blossoms and regions they hail from.